HumanDynamics/openbadge-hub-py/README.md

 raspberry pi, and then how run the hub code using Docker.

 ## Setting up Raspberry Pi (with Hypriot)
-For convenience, we will be using HypriotOS instead of Raspbian.
+(Might not work well with Raspberry Pi Zero W. Bluetooth has issues) For convenience, we will be using HypriotOS instead of Raspbian.
 It is easier to configure, and comes with docker pre-installed.